nhlshstr/simple_shell/README.md

 # Simple Shell

-Write a functinal shell that works the same as the sh.
+A functional shell that works the same as the sh.
 This Simple Shell will work in both interactive and non-interactive mode.

-# Compilation and Implentation
+## Getting Started
+The project was written in C programming language.
+When compiled, it will function as the shell terminal.

+**Compilation and Implementation

 After you have cloned this Repo you will compile, using the following flags:
 ```
 gcc -Wall -Werror -Wextra -pedantic *.c -o hsh
 ```

-# Examples
+## Testing
 After the Shell is compiled it should work like this in interactive mode:
 ```
 $ ./hsh